U.S. says Google breakup may be needed to end violations of antitrust law

 The European Union fined Google $1.7 billion in 2019 for stopping websites from using Google’s rivals to find advertisers, $2.6 billion in 2017 for favoring its own shopping business in search, and $4.9 billion in 2018 for blocking rivals on its wireless Android operating system.

-Reporting by David Shepardson and Diane Bartz in Washington; Editing by Chris Sanders, Edward Tobin and Matthew Lewis
+Reporting by David Shepardson and Diane Bartz in Washington; Additional reporting by Nandita Bose in Washington; Editing by Chris Sanders, Edward Tobin and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.